gesturesAidl/video_processor/README.md

 Hence, we tested the different methods with similar standard networks.
 We obtained the results shown on the figure below, and as we can see the performance is quite similar for all of the methods, with the concatenation (Concat) and logit addition (Sum after) methods performing slightly better than the other ones.

 To decide which method to use we explored the number of parameters, to try to minimize computational time/cost, and of hyperparameters, to account for the tunability of the model.
-Regarding the parameters of the networks, both have a very similar number of them, with a difference on parameters of three orders of magnitude lower than the total number of parameters, so it was considered negligible. :heavy_exclamation_mark:With respect to the tunability, the method that adds up the logits has nearly the double of hyperparameters as the concatenation method, so we decided to use the former in our architecture.:heavy_exclamation_mark:
+Regarding the parameters of the networks, both have a very similar number of them, with a difference on parameters of three orders of magnitude lower than the total number of parameters, so it was considered negligible.
+With respect to the tunability, the method that adds up the logits has nearly the double of hyperparameters as the concatenation method, so we decided to use the former in our architecture.

 ![alt text](https://github.com/gesturesAidl/video_processor/blob/main/images/feature_join.png?raw=true)

-Hence, a neural network architecture with two streams was [created](https://github.com/gesturesAidl/video_processor/blob/main/app/GesturesAnalyzer/Classifier2stream.py) and trained, as will be commented in the [results section](#results).
-After the addition of the logits, the result goes through a LogSoftMax layer, and its output are the probabilities for each class.

-## RESULTS
+### MODEL IMPROVEMENTS

-### FIRST APPROACH: RGB VIDEOS
+#### FIRST APPROACH: RGB VIDEOS

 The first way we explored to address the classification task was using only the extracted features from the RGB videos to classify them.
 After some training and hyperparameter tuning, the obtained accuracy was around 70%, which was still far from our desired accuracy values.
 To try to understand better where the model was struggling, we computed the confusion matrix of the predictions and some revealing results where found: the model encountered difficulties when differentiating the gestures that are the same movement but in different directions (i.e. Swiping left/Swiping right).